PavPavv/my_programming_bookmarks/md/backend/http.md

 When a client sends a request to a web server, the request line contains only a partial URI (without a scheme, host, or port).
 When a client sends a request to a proxy, however, the request line contains the full URI.

+### The Via Header

+Each time a message goes through another node, the intermediate node must be added to the end of the Via list.
+The Via header field contains a comma-separated list of waypoints.
+Each waypoint represents an individual proxy server or gateway hop and contains information about the protocol and address of that intermediate node.

+> Via = 1.1 cache.joes-hardware.com, 1.1 proxy.irenes-isp.net

+Note that each Via waypoint contains up to four components: an optional protocol name (defaults to HTTP), a required protocol version, a required node name, and an optional descriptive comment.

+### The TRACE Method

+HTTP/1.1’s TRACE method lets you trace a request message through a chain of proxies, observing what proxies the message passes through and how each proxy modifies the request message.
+The final recipient is either the origin server or the first proxy or gateway to receive a Max-Forwards value of zero (0) in the request.

+You can use the Max-Forwards header to limit the number of proxy hops for TRACE and OPTIONS requests, which is useful for testing a chain of proxies forwarding messages in an infinite loop or for checking the effects of particular proxy servers in the middle of a chain.
+Max-Forwards also limits the forwarding of **OPTIONS** messages.

+### The HTTP OPTIONS

+Clients can use OPTIONS to determine a server’s capabilities before interacting with the server, making it easier to interoperate with proxies and servers of different feature levels.

+## Caching